viki3d/spring-cloud-configuration/README.md

 Spring Cloud Config provides server-side and client-side support for externalized configuration in a distributed system.
 With the Config Server, you have a central place to manage external properties for applications across all environments.

-As an application moves through the deployment pipeline from dev to test and in-
-to production, you can manage the configuration between those environments and
-be certain that applications have everything they need to run when they migrate.
+As an application moves through the deployment pipeline from dev to test and into production, you can manage the configuration between those environments and be certain that applications have everything they need to run when they migrate.

 The HTTP service uses resources in the following form:
   > /{application}/{profile}[/{label}]